zilishen/documentation/content/nms/installation/add-license.md

 ### Unable to retrieve entitlements

-If you're using a JWT license file, make sure NGINX Management Suite has Internet connectivity port 443.
+If you're using a JWT license file, make sure NGINX Management Suite can establish inbound and outbound connections on port 443.